 This was a beautifully filmed, performed, and recorded performance of polyphonic masterpieces, beckoning the listener to suspend the imagination and enter the court of Louis XIV and the magnificent setting of the Chapelle Royale.
 This was a superb performance in a fine, visually opulent setting, effectively conveying the imagination and spirit of the music.
 One is enveloped in the rich, vibrant sounds of singers and instrumentalists.
 What a treat to hear and see world-class musicians perform important historical works of great beauty, exemplifying their dedication both to the vital import of this period of music and their respective artistry—wonderful blend, balance, subtlety, and expression.

 The Ensemble expertly presented music, art, and architecture with spirituality, purity, sincerity, mastery, and informed expertise, aptly characterizing evolution and history influenced by the philosophies of the late Renaissance.
 In this setting, the music’s intent, passions, and meanings are gently projected through Affektenlehre, arousing human emotions of the listener of then and now, who perhaps ruminated about equality and freedom while reflecting on John Locke’s view that human rights emanate from a divine God.
-After all, just a bit later in time, Thomas Jefferson crafted the bill of rights.
+After all, just a bit later in time, Thomas Jefferson drafted the Bill of Rights.

 This production was filmed without a live audience on February 28, 2021, thanks to the support of the American Friends of Les Arts Florissants.
 Upcoming events can be found here or by typing tinyurl.com/xzx5ntjb.
 The full program for this concert is found here or at tinyurl.com/yps8tkt8.

-The Foundation for Les Arts Florissants has shared its passion for the art of baroque with the world for more than 40 years.
+The Foundation for Les Arts Florissants has shared its passion for baroque art for over 40 years with the world.
 Their work and dedication are critical and enrich our intellectual, artistic, emotional, and spiritual lives.
 Please support Les Arts Florissants by joining the membership program and making a tax-deductible donation here or at tinyurl.com/2ku6ft6w.

 Bravo and bien fait!